hareeshpc/cert-manager/README.md

 # Cert-Manager

-A minimalist certificate generator for generating X509 certificates Use case: Certificates for mutual TLS authentication
+A minimalist certificate generator for generating X509 certificates.

+Use case: Certificates for mutual TLS authentication

 # Instructions